-To communicate the policy and spirit of the Plan to employees under their immediate supervision.
+To communicate the policy and spirit of the Plan to employees under his/her immediate supervision.
 The Affirmative Action Officer will be available to assist them if necessary.

-To work closely with the Administrative Officer, Affirmative Action Officer, and the Minnesota Department of Employee Relations to ensure that all selection criteria are job related.
+To work closely with the Court Administrator, Affirmative Action Officer, and Minnesota Management and Budget to ensure that all selection criteria are job related.

-To choose candidates for new positions or promotional opportunities on the basis of qualifications, experience, the Office's affirmative action goals, and the pre-hiring review.
-To assist the Administrative Officer in recruiting and hiring protected class persons.
+To choose candidates for new positions or promotional opportunities on the basis of qualifications, experience, the Office's affirmative action goals and the pre-hiring review.

+To assist the Court Administrator in recruiting and hiring protected class persons.

-To estimate staffing needs and projected vacancies for their divisions in the coming year and set goals consistent with the Office's affirmative action goals and timetables.
+To estimate staffing needs and projected vacancies for his/her divisions in the coming year and set goals consistent with the Office's affirmative action goals and timetables.

-To respond to requests for information related to discrimination complaints within 3 working days.
+To respond to requests for information related to discrimination complaints within three (3) working days.